 Learn More About Apache Kylin and Kyligence

 Apache Kylin was initially started as an in-house analytics project at eBay in late 2013.
 In October 2014, eBay donated the source code to the Apache Software Foundation and Kylin graduated as an Apache Top Level Project in November 2015.
-In March of 2016, The creators of the Apache Kylin project launched a commercial enterprise version of the product: Kyligence.
-Apache Kylin has won the Infoworld “Best Open Source Big Tool” award two years in a row for 2015 and 2016.
+In March of 2016, The early contributors to the Apache Kylin project launched a commercial enterprise version of the product: Kyligence.
+Apache Kylin has won the Infoworld “Best Open Source Big Data Tool” award two years in a row for 2015 and 2016.

 Today, Kylin and its related commercial products Kyligence Enterprise and Kyligence Cloud are deployed by many large enterprises worldwide on mission critical applications.
 Kylin is not another query engine.
 Instead, it supplements other query engines.
 Users can use Apache Kylin together with other query engines In their day jobs.
 Kyligence Enterprise can leverage other query engines to query detailed records.